SheenaShahangian/CS601_HW2_Shahangian/README.md

 ## A Couple Notes Before We Begin

 * In last week's version of the website, I specified image and iframe dimensions in the HTML.
 Now that we have learned CSS and per the textbook's instructions to not have dimensions specified in both files, I am using CSS to style the images.
 This works particularly well as for all images, with the exception of the logo and the height of the video iframe, I have set image sizes to be relative.
 For example, I have used percentages to indicate how much space an image should take up, which allows my site to be more responsive and friendly to different devices.
 In some cases, media queries are actually used to modify these percentages, based on screen size as well.
-* This website was deigned in such a way that the brand and design is consistent, no matter the screen size, while also making sure that the design adapts based on the screen size the user is viewing the site on.
-I was inspired by real websites, where you have to ensure the website still looks like it belongs to the same company, even when its viewed on a different devices.
+* This website was designed in such a way that the brand and design is consistent, no matter the screen size, while also making sure that the design adapts based on the screen size the user is viewing the site on.
+I was inspired by real websites, where you have to ensure the website still looks like it belongs to the same company, even when its viewed on different devices.
 For this reason, my changes based on device size center on things like modifying the navigation bar, adapting the number of columns based on device type, changing typeface size on headings and paragraphs according to device size, hiding elements when on very small screens, etc.
 * For the embedded YouTube videos, I have opted for a very wide display on large screens, as these videos are shot in a cinematic way and the wide screen quality really complements that.
 As you move down to tablet and mobile, it takes more of a square-like dimension.

 ## Requested Elements